-This year, the Brandywine River Museum of Art celebrates its fiftieth anniversary, acknowledging a period of extraordinary innovation and growth.
+In 2017, the Brandywine River Museum of Art celebrated its fiftieth anniversary, acknowledging a period of extraordinary innovation and growth.
 Capping the anniversary year is this survey of recent additions to the permanent collection.
 Recent Acquisitions includes works of art acquired by purchase, donation, or promised gift.
 These works speak to both the Museum’s past and future, building upon the founders’ aspirations and positioning the institution for the next half-century.

 The Brandywine was conceived as a museum of American art with a particular strength in artists who have lived or worked in this region.
 Its core collection features landscape, still-life, and trompe l’oeil painting; illustration; and works created by three generations of Wyeth family artists.
 The acquisitions in the gallery strengthen the Museum’s holdings in these key areas; they also mark a significant and exciting broadening of the scope of art collected by the Brandywine.